leahgibson/pmf2speciate/README.md

  ### Basic Usage - Source Visualization

- It is possibly to easily visualize the source profiles categorized by generation mechanism.
+ It is possible to easily visualize the source profiles categorized by generation mechanism.

  ```python
 from pmf2speciate import plot_profiles